-Since I received these cookies in a cookie exchange from my friend’s mom 7 years ago (Hi Mrs. Copes!!), this is one recipe I make each holiday season.
+Since I received these cookies in a cookie exchange from my friend’s mom 10 years ago (Hi Mrs. Copes!!), this is one recipe I make each holiday season.
 They are delicious.
 They are also made with white sugar, white flour, butter, and a giant Toblerone bar, so they are definitely not what you’d consider a healthy cookie.
-However, life is all about balance!
-Sometimes you just need to throw caution to the wind, as my Dad would have said.
+However, life is all about balance and sometimes you just need to throw caution to the wind, as my Dad would have said.

 Here’s the original recipe.
 Of course, feel free to make any substitutions.

 2 c unsalted butter

 1 c fruit sugar (apparently this is finer sugar.
 I just used regular)

 1/2 c rice flour (I just used 3 3/4 c all purpose flour altogether)

 12 ounce (375g) Toblerone Bar (yes, the giant one!)